openfga/java-sdk/README.md

 If you are using an OpenFGA version less than 1.8.0, you can use `clientBatchCheck`, which calls `check` in parallel.
 It will return `allowed: false` if it encounters an error, and will return the error in the body.
-If 429s or 5xxs are encountered, the underlying check will retry up to 3 times before giving up.
+If 429s are encountered, the underlying check will retry up to 3 times.
+For 5xx errors, all requests will retry with delay calculation using `Retry-After` headers when provided or exponential backoff as fallback.

 ```
 var request = List.of(